 Preparing students for an uncertain world: the significance of Asian languages and studies in schools

-Henderson, Deborah J. (2003) Preparing students for an uncertain world: the significance of Asian languages and studies in schools.
-The MLTA Quarterly, 130, pp. 4-5.
+Henderson, Deborah J. (2002) Preparing students for an uncertain world: the significance of Asian languages and studies in schools.
+Perspectives on Educational Leadership, 12(9), pp. 1-2.

 As we attempt to deal with future challenges and uncertainties, the significance of Australia’s relationship with Asia - the region in which we are located - is of great importance.
 Yet, it could be argued that Australians know less about Asia than other parts of the world.
 This article argues that Principals can demonstrate their commitment to building 'bridges of knowledge, respect and empathy' (Cosgrove 2002) in two ways.
 First, they need to inform their school's broad community about the importance of knowledge and understanding about Asia and its languages for our future.
 Asia-literate Australians will be vital for our economic prosperity, cultural communication and strategic needs.
 Second, Principals need to exercise leadership in schools to ensure that the study of Asia and its languages is firmly established in the curriculum.

 These databases contain citations from different subsets of available publications and different time periods and thus the citation count from each is usually different.
 Some works are not in either database and no count is displayed.
 Scopus includes citations from articles published in 1996 onwards, and Web of Science generally from 1980 onwards.

 Citations counts from theindexing service can be viewed at the linked Google Scholar™ search.